pirminrehm/ddd-dashboard/README.md

 # Dashboard for the DDD-DApp

-This is an experimental dashboard, which can be usesd to visualize the interaction of [DDD-DApp](https://github.com/pirminrehm/ws17-EthereumBlockchain) users.
+This is an experimental dashboard, which can be usesd to visualize the interaction of [DDD-DApp](https://github.com/pirminrehm/ddd-dapp) users.
+Please visit the [DDD-DApp repository](https://github.com/pirminrehm/ddd-dapp) for more information.

+Dashboard template by Creative Tim: https://github.com/creativetimofficial/material-dashboard-angular

 Please note that the providers are mostly raw copies from the DApp and for sustainable development in the dashboard not much time was granted.

-Licensed under MIT, see [LICENSE.md](./LICENSE.md)

-Dashboard template by Creative Tim: https://github.com/creativetimofficial/material-dashboard-angular

 ## Setup the project
 ### Prerequisites
-1. You have successfully set up the [DDD-DApp Project](https://github.com/pirminrehm/ws17-EthereumBlockchain)
+1. You have successfully set up the [DDD-DApp Project](https://github.com/pirminrehm/ddd-dapp)
 2. Install globals: `Angular-CLI (1.6.0)`
     ```shell
     $ npm install -g @angular/cli